FILM70242

 All Sheridan policies can be viewed on the Sheridan policy website.

 Course Outline Changes: The information contained in this Course Outline including but not limited to faculty and program information and course description is subject to change without notice.
-Any changes to course curriculum and/or assessment shall adhere to approved Sheridan protocol.
 Nothing in this Course Outline should be viewed as a representation, offer and/or warranty.
 Students are responsible for reading the Important Notice and Disclaimer which applies to Programs and Courses.

 [ Printable Version ]